-- Petition to Appoint a Guardian for a Mentally Disabled Adult (PC72)
+- Petition to Appoint a Guardian for an Adult (Involuntary) (Probate Court Form PAG72)

-- Statement of Proposed Ward’s Assets & Income (PC73)
+- Statement of Respondent's Assets & Income (Probate Court Form No PG72)

-- List of Interested Persons for a Guardianship (PC75)
+- List of Interested Persons for a Guardianship (Probate Court Form No PG73)

 These forms start the process for private guardianship and for public guardianship for people age 60 and older.
 NOTE: There is a different petition and a different process for appointing a public guardian for a person with developmental disabilities.